springfall2008/batpred/README.md

 The app runs every N minutes (default 5), it will automatically update its prediction for the home battery levels for the next period, up to a maximum of 48 hours.
 It will automatically find charging slots (up to 10 slots) and if enabled configure them automatically with GivTCP.
 It uses the solar production forecast from Solcast combined with your historical energy use and your plan charging slots to make a prediction.
 When enable it will tune the charging percentage (SOC) for each of the slots to achieve the lowest cost possible.

-- The output is a prediction of the battery levels, charging slots and % charge level, costs and import and export amounts.
+- The output is a prediction of the battery levels, charging slots, discharging slots, costs and import and export amounts.
 - Costs are based on energy pricing data, either manually configured (e.g. 7p from 11pm-4pm and 35p otherwise) or by using the Octopus Plugin
    - Both import and export rates are supported.
    - Intelligent Octopus is also supported and takes into account allocated charging slots.